entelecheia/ekorpkit-book/ekorpkit-book/docs/lectures/aiart/project-themes.md

 # Project Themes - A Brave New World

-There are people who have no emotions in s really beautiful and futuristic world.
+There are people who have no emotions in a really beautiful and futuristic world.
 They don't know what love is, they don't get angry or sad.
 They don't experience any of the full range of human emotions.
 It's a bit like living in a fairy tale, but everything is controlled by the government.

 ![](../figs/aiart/brave/entelecheia_brave1.png)
 ![](../figs/aiart/brave/entelecheia_brave2.png)